tess-jl/aws-developer-course/notes/14_AWS_Serverless_DynamoDB.md

 -Through console we can see whole range of APIs to use

 ### DynamoDB Indexes
+**LSI (Local Secondary Index)** = alternate range key for table, **local to the hash key**
+* **must be defined at table creation**
+* max 5/table
+* sort key must be 1 scalar attribute
+* attribute chosen for LSI must be **string, number, binary** -**no possibility to add/modify LSI**

+**GSI (Global Secondary Index)** = new partition key + optional sort key -like a whole new table that is updated based on what the base table has -to speed up queries on non-key attributes
+-define a whole new index --> a new "table" the can project attributes on it
+* partition key and sort key from original table always projected (KEYS_ONLY)
+* can also add extra attributes to project (INCLDES
+* can use all attributes from main table (ALL
+-must define RCU/WCU for the index
+-**possibility to add/modify GSI**

+Indexes can cause Throttling
+**if writes throttled on GSI then base table will be throttled** --> true if WCU on base table still good
+* therefore, choose GSI parition key carefully
+* assign WCU capacity carefully

+**LSI uses same WCU and RCU from base table, therefore no special throttling considerations**

+Hands On
+-shows how Query in console can be done by Index using the LSI created when table was created -**power of indexes = able to query on different things!**

+### DynamoDB Optimistic Concurrency
+-often on exam

 REVIEW
 differences between MongoDB and DynamoDB
+* attribute chosen must be **string, number, binary** for LSI --> attribute of what?